 Some resorts, especially those with lots and lots of slopeside lodging, don't really need a big base lodge.
 But some place like Gore does.

 Gore is owned by the state of New York, so there are no condos impinging on the views.
 That also means there are very few people with multiday ski-and-stay packages.
 Most Gore Mountain skiers either live in the area, daytrip there from Albany, or have a second house there.
 So Gore must get really busy on weekends, especially when the weather and snow are good.
-Why else would they need that huge base lodge?

 But, truthfully, I've never seen Gore crowded.
 Usually I go midweek, but the handful of times I've been there on Sundays, it just hasn't felt crowded.